Karen’s backyard cottage | New Avenue Homes

 This attractive little cottage in Berkeley, California was built behind an existing small house.
 Karen, the homeowner, needed additional space for regular long-term guests.
 Since Berkeley allows accessory dwelling units, she hired New Avenue Homes to build one for her.
 New Avenue Homes offers a turn-key approach to getting a small house built, managing the design, permitting and construction processes.

 The sleeping loft covers half the lower floor.
 It is big enough for a double bed and has storage cabinets built into the low-ceiling spaces at the sides.
-The loft is accessed by an alternating tread stair.
-They take up much less space than a regular set of stairs, and are easier to ascend and descend than a ladder.
+The loft is accessed by an alternating tread stair, which takes up much less space than regular stairs and are easier to ascend and descend than a ladder.

-Photos and plans courtesy of New Avenue Homes.
+Photographs and drawings courtesy of New Avenue Homes.

 Text copyright 2012 SmallHouseBliss.
 All Rights Reserved.